SadnessX1600/courceproject_croc/README.md

 referenceClassName to set referenced class (foreign key is automatically selected as referent class primary key)
 (Table can have 1 maximum refrence)

-isPrimaryKey to set field as priamary key
+isPrimaryKey to set field as primary key

 isUnique to set field as unique